 The successful bidder may take possession of a property after the Tax Deed to Purchaser has been recorded, which is between 60 and 70 calendar days after the date of the tax sale.

-How is the minimum bid on a tax sale property determined?
+How is the minimum bid on a tax-defaulted property determined?

-State law dictates that the minimum bid for property offered at a public auction tax sale be an amount not less than the total amount necessary to redeem the tax default, plus costs.
-Except pursuant to Section 3698.5(c) of the California Revenue and Taxation Code, the Tax Collector may offer that property or property interest at a minimum bid that is less than the redemption amount plus any costs, if the tax collector has offered the property or property interests at a previous tax sale and no acceptable bids were received.
+State law dictates that the minimum bid for tax-defaulted property offered at a tax sale be an amount not less than the total amount necessary to redeem the property, plus costs.
+However, pursuant to Section 3698.5(c) of the California Revenue and Taxation Code, the Tax Collector may offer that property or property interest at a minimum bid that is less than the redemption amount plus any costs, if the tax collector has offered the property or property interests at a previous tax sale and no acceptable bids were received.

 Is a tax sale publicly advertised?

-When does the right of redemption on a tax-defaulted parcel subject to the power to sell cease?
+When does the right of redemption on a tax-defaulted parcel subject to the power of sale cease?

-The right of redemption on a tax-defaulted parcel subject to the Tax Collector's power to sell ceases at the close of business on the last business day prior to the date of sale.
-There is no extended right of redemption in the State of California as does exist in some others states.
+The right of redemption on a tax-defaulted parcel subject to the Tax Collector's power to sell ceases at the close of business on the last business day prior to the date of the tax sale.
+There is no extended right of redemption in the State of California.

 How soon may I begin improvement of the property after my purchase?